 Antibiotics

-Light Therapy for Acne Treatment
+Light Therapy For Acne Treatment

 Research suggests that exposure to natural sunlight may lead to improvement in patients’ acne, based on clinical observations.
 The precise mechanism behind this observation remains uncertain, but it is believed that light-based therapies can reduce levels of Propionibacterium acnes and decrease the size and activity of pilosebaceous glands.

 Studies have shown that the blue light spectrum can effectively reduce bacterial levels and provide anti-inflammatory effects on the skin, particularly on the keratinocytes.
 The Naderi Center provides blue light therapy to treat acne for our patients.
 The facial treatments are usually administered weekly for a duration of 6-8 weeks.
-As part of their treatment, patients may be prescribed a topical skincare routine that works in conjunction with light therapies.
+As part of their treatment, patients may be prescribed a topical skincare routine that works in conjunct ion with light therapies.

 Medical Grade Skincare